reynaldolayme/phantomjs-server/README.md

 How does this work
 ------------------

 It&rsquo;s a HTTP server, so there&rsquo;s that.
-Each route is passed a set of key/value parameters, either query string or POST data, and a function to call when the route has completed it&rsquo;s work.
+When a request is recieved, the matching route is passed an array of key/value pairs (either the query parameters or the POST data), and a function to call when the route has completed it&rsquo;s work.
 The callback takes as a parameter any JSON-serializable object, which is sent as the response to the client.